pgEdge/pgedge-helm/docs/quickstart.md

         -n cert-manager cert-manager cert-manager-cainjector cert-manager-webhook --timeout=120s
     ```

-4. Customize your chart configuration (optional)
+4. Customize your chart configuration (optional).

-    The chart includes an example configuration file at `examples/configs/single/values.yaml` which deploys three distributed pgEdge nodes deployed into a single Kubernetes cluster.
+    The chart includes a sample configuration file at `examples/configs/single/values.yaml` which deploys three distributed pgEdge nodes deployed into a single Kubernetes cluster.

-    n1 is configured with 3 instances (1 primary, 2 standby), and n2/n3 are configured with just 1 primary instance.
+    `n1` is configured with 3 instances (1 primary, 2 standby), and nodes `n2` and `n3` are configured with a single primary instance.

     You can also follow this guide to test out a single region deployment by removing the configuration for `n2` and `n3` under `nodes` in the configuration file: